Countdown Numbers Game Solver

 Keeping Track of the Calculation

 The search procedure records its current calculation using a binary expression tree.
 The tree is maintained on a stack that grows and shrinks with the recursive search.
 Each tree node on the stack contains two operands, pointers to where each originated (either the list or another tree node) and an operator.
-The result currently reached by the search procedure is the one that may be calculated from the top entry of the stack.
+The result currently reached by the search procedure is the one that may be calculated from the stack’s top node.
+The complete calculation may be found by tracing back from there to original numbers in the list via the pointers to preceding nodes.

 Key Generation